What is Fraud Scoring? Top Use Cases [2025 Edition]

 Remember, while AI-powered fraud scoring tools can significantly enhance fraud detection, it’s essential to continually update and fine-tune the models to adapt to evolving fraud tactics.
 We can help you regularly assess the tool’s performance and stay ahead of emerging threats and safeguard your industry-specific operations effectively.

-Here are a few examples of how iDenfy’s fraud scoring will help different sectors:
+Here are a few examples of how iDenfy’s Fraud Scoring, or KYC Risk Assessment, solution helps different sectors:

 The banking sector has always struggled with fraud on a daily basis.
 It was the same story before computers arrived and grew after the world digitized.
 With fraud scoring, the banks can perform total digital footprint analysis so they can block customers who use stolen or fake identities.
 They can even cut down false account creation and prevent money laundering rings without incurring any cost on authorized users.